-- seven consecutive years (or ten in the case of an FIC (as defined below)) commencing in the year in which the Approved Enterprise first generates taxable income, - · 12 years from the year of commencement of production, or - 14 years from the year of the approval of the Approved Enterprise status.
+• seven consecutive years (or ten in the case of an FIC (as defined below)) commencing in the year in which the Approved Enterprise first generates taxable income,

+- 12 years from the year of commencement of production, or - 14 years from the year of the approval of the Approved Enterprise status.

 Such income is eligible for further reductions in tax rates if we qualify as a Foreign Investors' Company, or FIC, depending on the percentage of the foreign ownership.
 Subject to certain conditions, an FIC is a company more than 25% of whose share capital (in terms of shares, rights of profits, voting and appointment of directors) and more than 25% of whose combined share and loan capital is owned by non-Israeli residents.
-The tax rate is 20% if the foreign investment is 49% or more but less than 90%; and 10% if the foreign investment is 90% or more.
+The tax rate is 20% if the foreign investment is 49% or more but less than 74%; 15% if the foreign investment is 74% or more but less than 90%; and 10% if the foreign investment is 90% or more.
 The determination of foreign ownership is made on the basis of the lowest level of foreign ownership during the tax year.
-A company (hat owns an Approved Enterprise approved after April 1, 1986, may elect to forego the entitlement to grants and apply for an alternative package of tax benefits.
+A company that owns an Approved Enterprise approved after April 1, 1986, may elect to forego the entitlement to grants and apply for an alternative package of tax benefits.
+In addition, a company (like our Israeli subsidiary) with an enterprise outside the National Priority Regions (which is not entitled to grants) may also apply for the alternative benefits.
 Under the alternative benefits, undistributed income from the Approved Enterprise operations is fully tax exempt (a tax holiday) for a defined period.
 The tax holiday ranges between two to ten years from the first year of taxable income subject to the limitations as described above, depending principally upon the geographic location within Israel.
 On expiration of the tax holiday, the Approved Enterprise is eligible for a beneficial tax rate (25% or lower in the case of an FIC, as described above) for the remainder of the otherwise applicable period of benefits.